 - pinch of salt

 - Place oven rack on the middle setting and preheat the oven to 350ºF.
-Grease and flour (or use Wilton's Cake Release) two 8" or 9" round cake pans.
+Grease and flour (or use homemade cake release) two 8" or 9" round cake pans.

 - In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, combine the flour, cornstarch, sugar, baking powder, and salt.
 Blend ingredients together on low until completely combined, about 1 minute.
 Add the room temperature butter and beat mixture on low speed until it resembles sand (see photo in post text).
 Scrape down the sides and bottom of the bowl with a spatula and mix again on low for a few seconds until thoroughly combined.